advanced-cropper/vue-advanced-cropper/example/docs/events/drag-event.md

 ![Overview](../.vuepress/assets/events/drag-event-problem.svg)

-We should resize stencil in a such way that the mouse cursor will be in **the exactly same point** of handler where user started dragging.
-That's is what user anticipate.
+We should resize stencil in a such way that the mouse cursor will be in **the exactly same point** of handler where user ends dragging.
+That's is what he anticipates.

 But if we know only position the following result is the best result that we can ever get.